arsemagebremichael/arsemagebremichael/README.md

-# Hi, I'm Arsema 👋
+# Hello, My name is Arsema

 I approach technology with the eye of an artist, seeing patterns and structure as opportunities for creative expression.
 As a software engineer, I aspire to contribute to the tech industry where creativity and logic work hand in hand to serve communities.